 Instead, use the first email as a simple reminder: Tell shoppers that they left something in their cart.
 Show them a picture of the product if your template allows.
 Add low-cost benefits, and include a link that takes them directly to checkout.

-Whisky Loot addresses hesitations with their abandoned cart email automation, overtly listing product benefits and including FAQs to push users to complete their purchase.
+Whisky Loot addresses hesitations with its abandoned cart email automation, overtly listing product benefits and including FAQs to push users to complete their purchase.

 Use those insights to guide how you build out the second email of your cart abandonment series.
 Maybe you need to emphasize your free shipping or provide additional social proof through reviews and testimonials from happy customers.